PizzabyteLLC/pelican-dev-setup/README.md

 ### Setup your Pelican environment

-To setup Pelican with Sail, run:
+To setup Pelican eggs, you need to migrate them with Artisan.

 ```bash
 sail artisan migrate